ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

 {: toc-services="virtual-servers, vpc, loadbalancer-service"}
 {: toc-completion-time="10m"}

-This tutorial shows you how to set up compute (virtual server instance – VSI) Auto scale for horizontal scaling.
+This tutorial shows you how to set up compute (virtual server instance) Auto scale for horizontal scaling.
 You create an Auto scale instance template that defines the details of the virtual server instances that are created.
 After you define the template, you define instance groups to set the scaling policies that determine when and how many virtual server instances are added or removed.
 The instance group setup includes enabling the backend orchestration to add the newly created virtual server instances to the backend server pool for the cloud load balancer.
 {: shortdesc}

 ## Objectives
 {: #ha-auto-scale-obj}

-* Learn how to create an Auto scale template and group for the VSI
+* Learn how to create an Auto scale template and group for the virtual server instance
-* Learn how to enable the backend orchestration to add newly created VSIs to the backend server pool for the cloud load balancer
+* Learn how to enable the backend orchestration to add newly created virtual server instances to the backend server pool for the cloud load balancer

 ## Architecture